chrisguest75/shell_examples/46_stdout_stderr/README.md

 TODO:
 * find out if people use a 3rd FD for warnings and trace..
+* piping just stderr to stdin `git fetch --dry-run 2>| tee`
+* prefixing name of pipe to each line....

 ## File Descriptors
 ```sh
 # show what tty my stdin, stdout and stderr are connected to.